WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 - Telegram button when streamlit website deletes or adds it don't appear/disappear immediately...
 - streamlit website refreshing, and cant really see the database for long

+Tell prof this is my restricted version.
+If want to make a text version I think might be abit tricky ah... likely will want to just stop the UROP with this restricted version of the Telegram Chatbot cuz need to move on with studies

+Next few month is just to find a time to deploy, test with prompt engineering, documentation of the project

 JUST NEED TO SLOWLY CLEAN UP ALL THE FILES AND UPLOAD THEM HERE!!
 AND UPDATE WITH THE RELEVANT INFORMATION ABOUT THOSE FILES/FOLDERS!

 ALSO MIGHT NEED TO SEPERATE ONLY THE NECESSARY FILES FOR DEPLOYMENT IN A SEPARATE GITHUB REPO IN ORDER TO PREVENT ERROR.
 CUZ ADDING EXTRA MISCELLANEUOUS FILES MAY CAUSE DEPLOYMENT ERROR!!
 (SAME FOR THE '18.
 KARAOKE EVENT STREAMLIT APP', WHICH NOW HAS ERRORS CUZ I ADDED EXTRA MISCELLANEUOUS FILES TO ITS GITHUB REPO...
 OOPS...)